 A charming street lined with shops, from funky to designer, and cool little restaurants, King Street in historic Charleston is the perfect place to spend the day shopping with your teenager.

-On James Island, families can dangle dozens of feet in the air as they overcome their fear and step out into the air with just a rope beneath their feet.
+On James Island, families can dangle dozens of feet from the ground as they overcome their fear and step out into air with just a rope beneath their feet.
 Wild Blue Ropes Adventure Park offers three stories of obstacles sure to challenge even the most adventure-seeking teenager, all while keeping everyone safely harnessed in.
-And ever had the desire to leap off a platform 40 feet in the air?
+And if you've ever had the desire to leap off a platform 40 feet in the air?
 You can do that, too.
-In fact, we’d recommend it.
+In fact, we'd recommend it.

-Isle of Palms, just a few miles north of Charleston, has one of the most beautiful public beaches in America.
-And no worries if you weren’t able to pack an umbrella and beach chairs on the plane.
-You can rent them at Isle of Palms County Park, right in the beach.
-They’ll even set up them up for you.
-Then head over to Sullivan’s Island, just the next island over, for a dinner on Middle Street.
+Just a few miles north of Charleston, Isle of Palms has one of the most beautiful public beaches in America.
+And no worries if you weren't able to pack an umbrella and beach chairs on the plane.
+You can rent them at Isle of Palms County Park, right on the beach.
+They'll even set them up for you.
+Then head over to Sullivan's Island, the next island over, for dinner on Middle Street.
 A dozen great restaurants spill onto the street with outdoor seating and a super laid-back, beachy feel.
 Your teenager just might be impressed with how hip it feels.
 Maybe.